-1.2.2.1.
+- 1.2.2.1.
 Upstream migrants are present throughout the year and adult passage facilities are operated year-round.
-Counting of adult salmon, steelhead, lamprey, and shad occurs during the dates defined for the current year in Table TDA-2, and daily counts are posted online at: www.fpc.org/adultsalmon\home.html.
-Sturgeon and bull trout are relatively infrequent and counts are reported in Miscellaneous Fish Counts and in the Annual Fish Passage Report.

-1.2.2.2.
-Yearly counts through the most recent passage year are used to determine the earliest and latest dates of peak adult passage in Table TDA-3.
+Counting of adult salmon, steelhead, bull trout, lamprey, and shad occurs during the dates defined for the current year in Table TDA-2, and daily counts are posted online.
+The presence of other species (i.e., sturgeon, grass carp, Atlantic salmon, etc.) are recorded as comments and reported in the Annual Fish Passage Report. - 1.2.2.2.
+Yearly counts through the most recent passage year are used to determine the earliest and latest dates of peak adult passage in Table TDA-3. - 1.2.2.3.

-1.2.2.3.
 Time-of-day (diel) distributions of adult salmonid activity at The Dalles Dam fishway entrances and exits are shown in Figure TDA-5.

 Table TDA-2.
-The Dalles Dam Adult Fish Count Schedule in 2020.
+The Dalles Dam Adult Fish Count Schedule in 2021.